nhoad/flake8-unused-arguments/README.md

 ## Changelog

+0.0.13
+ - Added a new option for ignoring functions decorated with the override decorator.
+Thanks to Thomas M Kehrenberg for contributing this!

+0.0.12
+ - Fixed an issue causing flake8 --help to break.
+Thanks to Calum Young for contributing this fix!
+ - Starting from this release, automated CI runs on each Github PR.
+Thanks again to Calum Young for contributing this work!

 0.0.11
  - Added a new option for ignoring functions decorated with overload.
  - Added a new option for ignoring dunder methods (double-underscore) methods.